octo-technology/OpenTezos/docs/ligo/full_examples.md

 tezos-client bake for bootstrap1
 ```

+> **Tezos baking** is the process of signing and appending a block of transactions to the Tezos blockchain.

 Now, run the command bellow and see your indice contract on the list !

 ```shell